cnchenpu/sys-net-admin/project.md

 # Final Project
 Pick up a topic, build a team, study it together, and share with others.

 You can choose any Open Source you like, but it's better to be a system or toolchain, not just a command.
-For example: game, desktop office software, design software, server diagnostic utility, web services, development tools, network security tools...
+For example: game, desktop office software, design software, database, server diagnostic utility, web services, development tools, network security tools...

 There is no limit to the number of members of your team.
 Every team needs to present a proposal and demostrate your topic.
 The grade of your final project depends on the team's proposal and demo.
 Everyone on the team gets the same grades.
 The team leader receives additional rewards.